ganeti/ganeti/doc/hooks.rst

   filesystem is consistent, whereas in the "did not shutdown" case, the filesystem would need a check (journal replay or full fsck) in order to guarantee consistency.

+REMOVE_INSTANCE
+  Whether the instance was removed from the node.

+SHUTDOWN_TIMEOUT
+  Amount of time to wait for the instance to shutdown.

+TIMEOUT
+  Amount of time to wait before aborting the op.

+OLD_NAME, NEW_NAME
+  Old/new name of the node group.

+GROUP_NAME
+  The name of the node group.

+NEW_ALLOC_POLICY
+  The new allocation policy for the node group.

 CLUSTER_TAGS
   The list of cluster tags, space separated.